bryandebourbon/eMusicReader/README.md

 Replace `<USER>`, `<REPO>` and `<BRANCH>` with the appropriate values to get a clickable link for testing a pull request.

+## Importing Scores

+Drag and drop a `.musicxml` or `.mxl` file onto the page or select it with the file picker. `.mxl` files are zipped archives—JSZip is bundled locally as `jszip.min.js` to unzip them in the browser.

 ## Touch Support

 You can swipe across the staffs on mobile devices to select a phrase.
 When you lift your finger, all matching phrases in the score will be highlighted.